-This powerful video helps all of us understand – “what is it MST like?” from the perspective of the the child.
+This powerful interview helps all of us understand – what MST is like from the perspective of the the child.

 The following quotes are taken from a study about families’ experiences of MST by the Brandon Centre in London (April 2012):

 “It was all working together.
 Everybody had their part to play.
 You know, you owned something, which was quite good, especially for young people, they need to feel part of something. ”

 "[MST] opened me up more, like made me think about ambitions.
 So now I’ve thought about everything, I’ve got things to look forward to . . .
 I want to get to go college and then go to uni and then get a job.”

 “Just the way I see things has changed . . . like my friends, I started to realize they’re not clever . . . like before I’d do what they’d say.
 I hang round with more sensible people than before . . . sometimes I’m silly, but not enough to get myself involved with the police. ”